 - Browse the Proposed Project List to understand the tentative list of opportunities.
 This list identifies which projects will be conducted in-person or virtually.
 Note: The proposed Pop-up Project at James Madison University (Harrisonburg, VA) has been delayed until 2025.

 - Learn about the different project locations on the Inside DEVELOP page.
 DEVELOP offers both in-person and virtual opportunities, depending on the project.
-The Proposed Project document will list the location of each project.
-Be sure to check whether a location is in-person or virtual.
+The Proposed Project List will list the location of each project.
+Be sure to check whether a location is offering in-person or virtual projects.